PremiseWP/premise-portfolio/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Added new filter 'pwp_portfolio_loop_excerpt' that lets you control the excerpt for portfolio items when displayed via the shortcode.
+* Removed template override for portfolio categories.
+The loop template is now only used by the shortcode class when loading a shortcode.

 = 1.2.1 =
 * Added ability to change the defaults from a filter.
 Documented filter in the Readme.md file.